 Common

-One of the Northern Quarter’s original hipster hangouts, Common – bar, eatery, coffee spot – has been at its Edge Street address for 16 years.
+One of the Northern Quarter’s original hipster hangouts, Common – bar, eatery, coffee spot – has been at its Edge Street address since 2005.
 Having spearheaded the booths and booze with bright colours and bold murals trend, Common has since gone stripped back and muted, decor wise.
 The drinks menu has always been easy to navigate and carefully curated, and food now comes courtesy Nell’s Pizza.

 Northern Quarter